EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 acting chief justice, selected Judges Cookman and Fox to replace the recused justices.
-Caperton moved a third time for disqualification, arguing that Justice Benjamin had failed to apply the correct standard under West Virginia law --- i.e., whether "a reasonable and prudent person, knowing these objective facts, would harbor doubts about Justice Benjamin's ability to be fair and impartial."
+Caperton moved a third time for disqualification, arguing that Justice Benjamin had failed to apply the correct standard under West Virginia law---i.e., whether "a reasonable and prudent person, knowing these objective facts, would harbor doubts about Justice Benjamin's ability to be fair and impartial."
 Caperton also included the results of a public opinion poll, which indicated that over 67% of West